emcdo411/ai-marketing-agents-course/course/week1/day7/README.md

 Serialize figure specs (e.g., fig.to_json()) for API delivery.

 Start wiring chart_json back into LangGraph state if you want end-to-end JSON-only UIs.
+✅ Quick Test
+# if needed
+pip install streamlit plotly pandas

+# run
+cd ai-marketing-agents-course/course/week1/day7
+streamlit run dashboard_charts.py

+Try BI queries like:

+“What’s the average p1 by segment for the last 90 days?”

+“How many users per member rating?”

+“Top purchase frequency by segment in the last 60 days”

+You’ll see tables + charts + summaries in one view, ready for execs.